FIWARE/tutorials.Extended-Properties/README.md

 ### Creating a new data entity

-Let's create a Point of Interest data in which we want to keep the detailed information about the Helsinki Cathedral, but for the value of the name, we use three different languages, English, Finnish, and Italian.
-The process will be to send a request to the Broker with the following information:
+Let's create a farm **Building** entity in which we want to make the `name` available in three different languages, English, German, and Japanese.
+The process will be to send a **POST** request to the Broker with the following information:

-#### :two: Request:
+#### :one: Request:

 ```console
 curl -iX POST 'http://localhost:1026/ngsi-ld/v1/entities/' \